Chapmip/micropython-stm32-iol/README.md

 **This document is currently being created and so is not yet suitable for reference.**

-### General description of `iol.py` module
+### Quick summary of `iol.py` module

-* Low-level I/O classes to facilitate "bare-metal" access in Micropython to STM32 memory locations and device registers (for learning purposes).
+* Low-level I/O classes to facilitate "bare-metal" access in Micropython to STM32 memory locations and device registers (for learning purposes)

-* Created on a Pyboard (PYB) v1.1 (with STM32F405RGT6 microcontroller) but should be readily adaptable to other STM32 Micropython builds.
+* Created on a Pyboard (PYB) v1.1 (with STM32F405RGT6 microcontroller) but should be readily adaptable to other STM32 Micropython builds

+### History

+I created the `iol.py` module when I wanted to experiment with "bare metal" access to STM32 device registers on a Pyboard v1.1.
+I had obtained the Udemy course [*"Embedded Systems Bare-Metal Programming Ground Up™ (STM32)"*](https://www.udemy.com/course/embedded-systems-bare-metal-programming/) but was unable to use the examples directly as I didn't have a Windows PC on which to run the required Keil uVision environment.
+I therefore chose to create classes to simulate "bare metal" access in Micropython rather than C.

+I wasn't sure whether the Micropython system footprint would get in the way of "bare metal" accesses to device registers, but I didn't find this generally to be the case.
+In most cases, I have been able to work around issues of contention by reading carefully the Micropython documentation and avoiding a few on-chip peripheral functions that are dedicated to Micropython.

+Inevitably, code written in Micropython will run considerably slower than C code.
+I only found this to be a problem, though, during one experiment with the SPI bus, in which Micropython code is unable to keep up with the high speed of the bus (can be up to 21 MHz!).
+Even in this case, I was able to work around this limitation by re-writing the critical section of code using inline assembler code.

+My code examples inspired by the Udemy course can be found in my separate repository [here](https://github.com/Chapmip/micropython-stm32-examples).

 ### Getting started